itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.12.1 =
+= 2.13.0 =
-This release fixes an issue with the built-in captcha for affiliate registration.
+This release fixes an issue where trailing slashes would be left before the query part of an affiliate URL and has a revised section for recommended add-ons.